jonnybarnes/sha-stuff/README.md

 #SHA Stuff
 This is a collection of fingerprints of various SHA-1 signed intermediate CA certificates.
 Anyone can use this info, but the objective is for it to be used by https://shaaaaaaaaaaaaa.com

+The each entry in `fingerprints.json` contains a `name` parameter.
+This is a human-readable label for the SHA-1 signed certificate.
+Then there is the `fingerprints` property, self descriptive.
+Then there is the `SHA-2 URL` property which is a URL to where people can get the equivalent SHA-2 signed certificate for their chain.
+It will either be a direct download, or a page explaining how to get it.
+For example verisign simply have the text of the certificate in the page itself, one needs to copy and paste this text into their certiifcate chain.